ngworker/lumberjack/README.md

 }
 ```

-Then you can start logging.
+Then we can start logging.
 However, you'll also want to inject `LumberjackTimeService` to maintain a high level of testability.

 ```ts
 // (...)